Nivmizz7/hello_100/README.md

-# Hello, I am Niv. in 100 languages
+# "Hello, I am Niv." in 100 languages

 All samples print exactly `Hello, I am Niv.`.
 Commands assume the required toolchain is installed and available on `PATH`.
 Paths are workspace‑relative.